U.K. Professional Clients

 The same corporation may conduct different kinds of businesses.
 If the corporate documents filed with Delaware have the broadest type "purpose clause", any legal business activity of any kind may be conducted.
 More than one type of business can be conducted by the same corporation without any changes in the documents filed with the state.
 Delaware corporations have a special "Director Shield" that permits corporations to shelter their directors from personal liability in connection with their actions as board members.

 Delaware statutes also help limit hostile or abusive takeover tactics.
-The corporate headquarters and the records of a Delaware corporation may be located in any state in America or in any country in the world as long as the corporation maintains a registered agent to represent you in Delaware.
+The corporate headquarters and the records of a Delaware corporation may be located in any state in America or in any country in the world as long as the corporation maintains a registered expert to represent you in Delaware.
 Most of the owners of Delaware corporations have never set foot in Delaware.
-A Delaware corporation does do not need to maintain a Delaware business address except for its registered agent address which is required by law for service of process in case of legal action against your company.
+A Delaware corporation does do not need to maintain a Delaware business address except for its registered expert address which is required by law for service of process in case of legal action against your company.

 We recognize that registering a partnership, or forming a limited liability company (LLC) can be a maze of paperwork and documentation.
 Let us help you in compiling and organising all the necessary documentation, and even assist you in deciding which business form would work best for you.
 The form of business entity selected for the conduct of a business greatly impacts the daily operations of the business and the income tax consequences to both the business and its owners.
 Our services extend from the initial document preparation and filing with appropriate authorities, including post-formation activities such as preparation and adoption of By-laws and director/shareholder resolutions.